 An unmatched synthesis of Poland's experience in World War II.
-The author deftly integrates operational analysis with complex internal politics of Poland's armed forces in exile.
-Her account of the Polish Resistance and the 1944 Warsaw Uprising is excellent; and her treatment of Polish-Jewish relations is well-balanced.
+The author deftly integrates operational analysis with complex internal politics of Poland's armed forces in exile, an excellent account of the Polish Resistance and the 1944 Warsaw Uprising, as well as a well-balanced treatment of Polish-Jewish relations.

-Kenneth Koskodan No Greater Ally: The Untold Story of Poland's Forces in World War II (2011)

-From the Amazon website: "The story of millions of young men and women who gave everything for freedom and in the final victory lost all.
+Kenneth Koskodan, No Greater Ally: The Untold Story of Poland's Forces in World War II (2011) From the Amazon website reviews: "The story of millions of young men and women who gave everything for freedom and in the final victory lost all.
 In a cruel twist of history, the monumental struggles of an entire nation have been largely forgotten, and even intentionally obscured."